 We are lucky enough to live in the age of technology and globalization.
 We can talk to them regularly and see their faces and they still get to enjoy Booboo’s smiles and Lucy’s “cross face”.
 A 5.5 hour flight isn’t as easy as a 30 minute drive but still we manage to see them a few times per year.
 When we visit them or they visit us we all live in the same home.
 In many ways they get to experience the kids in ways that they likely wouldn’t if we lived in the same city.
 They can wake up and see the kids first thing in the morning, when they are still warm and cuddly in their pajamas.
 They get to read them a bedtime story and sing them the lullabies that they used to sing to me when I was a kid.
 While they are here on vacation they came with us to Lulu’s gymnastics class and Booboo’s 1-year checkup.
 They got to see the kids in their natural state, the way they are at home and with their friends, and experience how amazing they are every day.
-We even got to have Canadian thanksgiving together and they were here for Booboo’s 1st birthday this visit!
+We even got to have Canadian thanksgiving together and they were here for Booboo’s 1st birthday!

 Every visit we also take the time to do a little traveling.
 As most parents know, a vacation with the kids is not a vacation for the parents.
 It’s just working remotely from a different location.
 But When we travel with my parents I actually get a vacation as well.
 We have extra hands to help with the kiddos and great company to enjoy a glass of wine with.
 This trip we went to Monterey and Carmel and Carmel Valley.
 We drove through along the 17-mile drive (or 17-hour drive as it was dubbed) and hiked in Big Sur.
 It was much less stressful than it would have been if Husband and I were trying to wrangle the kiddos on our own but with 4 fun and capable adults we can all take turns to enjoy the views and to occupy the kids.